zack-bitcoin/amoveo/docs/white_paper.md

 When the channel is closed, the money goes back to the accounts that created it according to the final distribution of money in the channel.

-## move the smart contracts onto the channels
+## smart contracts inside channels
 Amoveo smart contracts are built on top of the Amoveo channel system.
 Amoveo channels allow for bets, which are turing complete contracts written as a part of the channel.
 In the case of a disagreement, the blockchain can look at the channel and it's bets and know how to distribute the money from the channel to the participants.